Director's Notes (scroll down for latest entry)

 A list of potential songs that may be on the program will be listed here later (Google them to listen):

 I hope to see you all back for the WCC Christmas "Merry Christmas" concert season.
 Check back later for sample recordings to be added later.
-The first rehearsal will be Monday, August 25, 2025.
-Enjoy your summe break..
+Enjoy your summer break..